nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Got through most of the fullstackopen Node.js information, though I only had enough time to complete the first exercise.
 (They all look extremely easy, however.)

 **Thoughts:** I had hoped to get a lot more done today (as with most days), but it didn't happen.
 The FSO took a lot longer to get through, but I did take a lot of notes which slowed me down considerably.
 I have to make more of an effort to get started in the morning (admittedly, I did do a lot this morning - only none of it was related to coding.)

+### Day 39:  June 8, 2022

+**Today's Progress:** Finished the FullStackOpen project.
+Took a look at the next section, which goes into MongoDB integration; I'd like to have a closer look later.
+Started Tuesday's VOD but didn't get far.
+Had an overly long and completely unproductive meeting with Lukasz and Kirstie.

+**Thoughts:** Today was another unproductive day.
+I am trying not to let that fact get me down.
+I fear tomorrow will be more of the same; it's Thursday, which means I'll be out both morning and afternoon.